Alabar666/so_long/README.md

 - **Collectible Items** that must be gathered before exiting
 - **Enemies** that the player must avoid
 - **Customizable Maps** created using simple text files

+## Additional Features Implemented

+- Transparency in Images: A specific color is used to create transparent areas in the sprites.
+- Pixel-by-Pixel Rendering: Images are loaded pixel by pixel and displayed using mlx_put_to_window.
+- Player Animation: The player character features animated movement.
+- Exit Animation: The exit features an animation with an emoji balloon.
+- Animated Collectables: Items that can be collected have animations.
+- Collectable Death: Collectables disappear or "die" once collected.
+- Random Collectable Movement: Collectables move randomly across the map.
+- Enemy Animation: Enemies feature animations during movement.
+- Random Enemy Movement: Enemies move randomly throughout the game environment.
+- 60 FPS Rendering: The game's rendering is capped at 60 frames per second to ensure smooth gameplay.
+- Combat Screen: A combat screen with selectable options is included.
+- Adjustable Combat Screen Size: The combat screen can be resized to fit different resolutions.
+- Victory and Defeat Animations: Both victory and defeat conditions trigger their own unique animations.

 ## Installation